asterics/gesture_mouse/README.md

 A program that allows to control the mouse and keyboard with head movement and facial gestures.
 This project is based on the google mediapipe library (https://ai.google.dev/edge/mediapipe/solutions/guide).

+## Experimental

+This software is experimental and not yet suitable for professional use.
+If there is a bug, please file an issue.

 ## Installation instructions
 Tested with Python 3.10 and PySide6.4.3.
 1. Clone repository